Ben Hatcher, MDiv.

-We know how difficult it can be to take the first step to begin therapy.
+We know how difficult it can be to take the first step to ask for help.
 You also may have questions!
-We’re available to process your request and get you scheduled with one of our qualified professionals.
-Plus, our team is available to answer your questions about our services, our caring counselors, or any additional details.
+Our team of mental health professionals are available to help you through this process.
+Call today and we will get you scheduled with one of our therapists or testing psychologists.
+If you have questions before you begin, we're here to answer questions about therapy, testing, our counselors, or anything else.
 Please fill out the form below and we’ll be in touch with you soon!

 Contact Us Today!
 Click here to fill out our contact form >>

-We have a number of valuable mental health services at our Wesley Chapel, FL based therapy clinic.
-Of course, you may have multiple concerns or may know someone who could benefit from these services!
-That's why we offer Christian counseling, counseling for young adults, therapy for cancer survivors, trauma therapy, marriage counseling, family therapy, and counseling for ministers.
+Your family may need help in more than one way.
+At Sheltering Oaks Counseling, we want to meet the mental health needs of every member of your family.
+Therefore, we offer a number of mental health services at our Wesley Chapel, FL based therapy clinic.
+For example, our therapists offer Christian counseling, counseling for young adults, therapy for cancer survivors and trauma therapy.
+We also have marriage counseling, family therapy, play therapy, and counseling for ministers.
 Not only can we help you in our Tampa area counseling offices, but we can also work with you anywhere in the state with online therapy in Florida.

-In addition to therapy, we also provide a wide variety of testing services, including neuropsychological testing, ADHD testing, Gifted testing, and more.
+Additionally, we offer several types of testing services, including neuropsychological testing, ADHD testing, psychoeducational evaluation, Gifted testing, and more.
 Finally, our specialty services for veterans and parents as IEP advocates can help you too!
 We would love to connect when you are ready to reach out.

 3717 Turman Loop Suite 101, Wesley Chapel, FL 33544